-The 2020 Prescribed Medicines public use data set contains 279,755 prescribed medicine records.
-Each record represents one household-reported prescribed medicine that was purchased during calendar year 2020 at any pharmacy, including mail-order or on-line.
-Of the 279,755 prescribed medicine records, 275,857 records are associated with persons having a positive person-level weight (PERWT20F).
-The persons represented on this file had to meet either (a) or (b) below:
+The 2022 PMED PUF contains 232,605 prescribed medicine records.
+Each record represents one household-reported fill or refill of a prescribed medicine that was obtained during calendar year 2022 at any retail pharmacy, including mail-order or on-line.
+Of the 232,605 prescribed medicine records, 229,956 records are associated with persons having a positive person-level weight (PERWT22F).
+The records in this PUF are prescribed medicine fills or refills obtained by persons who had to meet either a) or b) below:

-a) Be classified as a key in-scope person who responded for his or her entire period of 2020 eligibility (i.e., persons with a positive 2020 full-year person-level weight (PERWT20F > 0)), or b) Be an eligible member of a family all of whose key in-scope members have a positive person-level weight (PERWT20F > 0).
+a) Be classified as a Key in-scope person who responded for their entire period of 2022 eligibility (i.e., persons with a positive 2022 full-year person-level weight, PERWT22F > 0), or b) Be an eligible member of a family whose Key in-scope members have a positive person-level weight (PERWT22F > 0).
 (Such a family consists of all persons with the same value for FAMIDYR.)
-That is, the person must have a positive full-year family-level weight (FAMWT20F > 0).
-Note that FAMIDYR and FAMWT20F are variables on the 2020 Full Year Consolidated Data File.
+That is, the person must have a positive full-year family-level weight (FAMWT22F > 0).
+Note that FAMIDYR and FAMWT22F are variables on the 2022 Consolidated PUF.

-Persons with no prescribed medicine use for 2020 are not included on this file (but are represented on MEPS person-level files).
-A codebook for the Prescribed Medicines data file is provided.
+Persons with no prescribed medicine use for 2022 are not included in this PUF (but are represented on MEPS person-level files).
+A codebook for the PMED PUF is provided.

-This file includes prescribed medicine records for all household members who resided in eligible responding households and for whom at least one prescribed medicine was reported.
-Only prescribed medicines that were obtained in calendar year 2020 are represented on this file.
-This file includes prescribed medicines identified in the Prescribed Medicines (PM) section of the HC survey instrument, as well as those prescribed medicines identified in association with other medical events.
-Each record on this file represents a single acquisition of a prescribed medicine reported by household respondents.
-Some household members may have multiple acquisitions of prescribed medicines and thus will be represented in multiple records on this file.
-Other household members may have no reported acquisitions of prescribed medicines and thus will have no records on this file.
+This PUF includes prescribed medicine records for all household members who resided in eligible responding households and for whom at least one prescribed medicine was reported.
+Only prescribed medicines that were obtained in calendar year 2022 are represented in this PUF.
+This PUF includes prescribed medicines identified in the Prescribed Medicines (PM) section of the HC survey instrument, as well as those prescribed medicines identified in association with other medical events.
+Each record in this PUF represents a single acquisition of a prescribed medicine reported by household respondents.
+Some household members may have multiple acquisitions of prescribed medicines and thus will be represented in multiple records in this PUF.
+Other household members may have no reported acquisitions of prescribed medicines and thus will have no records in this PUF.

-Prior to Panel 21 Round 5 and Panel 22 Round 3, when diabetic supplies, such as syringes and insulin, were mentioned in the Other Medical Expenses (OM) section of the MEPS HC, the interviewer was directed to collect information on these items in the Prescribed Medicines section of the MEPS questionnaire.
+Prior to Panel 21 Round 5 and Panel 22 Round 3, when diabetic supplies, such as syringes and insulin, were mentioned in the Other Medical Expenses (OM) section of the MEPS HC, the interviewer was directed to collect information on these items in the PM section of the MEPS questionnaire.
 To the extent that these items are purchased without a prescription, they represent a non-prescription addition to the MEPS prescription drug expenditure and utilization data.
 Although these items may be purchased without a prescription, a prescription purchase may be required to obtain third party payments.
 Analysts are free to code and define diabetic supply/equipment and insulin events utilizing their own coding mechanism.
 If desired, this would enable analysts to subset the Prescribed Medicines file to exclude these types of events.
-Starting in Panel 21 Round 5 and Panel 22 Round 3, diabetic supply/equipment and insulin are no longer mentioned in the OM section but are mentioned and collected in the Prescribed Medicines section.
+Starting in Panel 21 Round 5 and Panel 22 Round 3, diabetic supply/equipment and insulin are no longer mentioned in the OM section but are mentioned and collected in the PM section.
 Therefore, diabetic supply/equipment and insulin are collected as other Prescribed Medicines.
-The charges and payments are no longer collected for Prescribed Medicines in the MEPS Household Component.
+The charges and payments are no longer collected for Prescribed Medicines in the MEPS HC.